 Withdrawing from the University

-If you received funds for which you were not eligible, you will receive a bill from the Student Accounts Office (within two months of the determined date of withdrawal) and a Financial Aid Revision Notice and letter of explanation from the Office of Financial Aid Services (within 30 days of the determined date of withdrawal).
-If you have any student loans, your loan service center will be notified of the change in your enrollment status.
-In keeping with the terms of your loan promissory note, you are expected to notify your loan service center regarding any changes in address or enrollment status.
+The Return to Title IV Calculation Worksheet is used to determine the amount of aid that must be returned.
+If you received funds for which you were not eligible that results in a bill, you will receive a bill and a Financial Aid Revision Notice.
+If you have any student loans, your loan servicer will be notified of the change in your enrollment status.
+In keeping with the terms of your loan promissory note, you are expected to notify your loan servicer regarding any changes in address or enrollment status.

 If you earned any combination of all non-passing grades (F, I, W, or N) at the end of the semester, it is determined that you unofficially withdrew from the university.
 The amount of Title IV federal financial aid that we are required to return to the federal government for the semester will be calculated.
 For more information on the calculation performed, please contact our office.